sgmurphy/wordpress-plugins/svg-support/readme.txt

 == Upgrade Notice ==
+= 2.5.6 =
+This update addresses some security concerns.

 = 2.5.5 =
 Updating to 2.5+ Adds new features and addresses a number of earlier issues raised.
 Please take a backup before updating!
 2.5.5 fixes more reported errors in the 2.5 series of updates.